stevetorr/wannier_shift/README.md

 # Wannier Shift
-## A project by Shiang Fang, Eri Muramoto, Steven Torrisi, and Tianning Zhou
+## A project by Shiang Fang, Eri Muramoto, Steven Torrisi, and Tianning Zhao

 ## Introduction, Background, and Motivation